thegworld/gtx-browser/tools/metrics/histograms/README.md

 # Becoming a Metrics Reviewer

-Any Chromium committer who is also a Google employee is eligible to become a metrics reviewer.
+Any GTx Browser committer who is also a Google employee is eligible to become a metrics reviewer.
 Please follow the instructions at [go/reviewing-metrics](https://goto.google.com/reviewing-metrics).
 This consists of reviewing our training materials and passing an informational quiz.
 Since metrics have a direct impact on internal systems and have privacy